-Over 26 towns statewide have been put under indefinite curfew.
-Vishwa Hindu Parishad (VHP) activists who had called a statewide bandh on Thursday to protest the killing of the kar sewaks, at-tacked several Muslim-populated areas of the state and set first Muslim-goved of the state and set fire to Muslim-owned properties.
+The Cabinet Committee on Security put the Army on stand-by in the riot-hit over 25 towns statewide have been put under indefinite curfew.
+Vishwa Hindu Parishad (VHP) activists who had called a statewide bandh on Thursday to protest the killing of the kar sewaks, at-tacked several Muslim-populated areas of the size and set fire to Muslim-powed of the state and set fire to Muslim-owned properties.